About Harar Jugol Wall

 The Harar Jugol Wall in Harar Jugol is the historic fortification surrounding the Ethiopian city which acted as the capital of the Harari Kingdom from 1520 to 1568.

 Even beyond the 16th century, the walled city of Harar Jugol continued to be an important trading hub.
 It would become an independent emirate in the 17th century and part of Ethiopia in the 19th century.

-Today, Harar Jugol is considered to be the world’s ‘fourth holy city’ of Islam and is home to 82 mosques – three of 10th century origin – as well as historic buildings and shrines.
-The layout of Harar Jugol is also of historic significance, as it harks back to the 16th century design.
+Today, Harar Jugol is considered to be the world’s ‘fourth holy city of Islam and is home to 82 mosques – three of 10th century origin – as well as historic buildings and shrines.
+The layout of Harar Jugol is also of historic significance.
 The whole city of Harar Jugol is a UNESCO World Heritage site.

 To get to Harar Jugol, there is a bus service from Addis Abaha and Dire Dawa.
 Old town Harar is primarily accessible on foot as it is crossed by 368 narrow alleyways.